-Term Definition Preliminary Structure Eligibility Criteria To be considered preliminarily eligible for participation in the Nonstructural Project, a structure must meet the following criteria: 1.
-Have a first floor elevation (FFE) at or below the 0-25-year storm surge floodplain, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis) 2.
-Must be economically justified meaning that the cost of the flood-proofing measure for the structure must not cost more than the total monetary value of the flood damages anticipated to be avoided over the 50-year period of analysis.
-0-25-Year Storm Surge Floodplain The 0-25-Year Storm Surge Floodplain is defined as having up to a 4% chance of being exceeded in any given year.
-Base Flood Defined by the National Flood Insurance Project (NFIP) as the "flood having a 1% chance of being exceeded in any given year and is also called the 100-year flood".
+Term Definition Preliminary Structure Eligibility Criteria To be considered preliminarily eligible for participation in the Nonstructural Project, a structure must meet these criteria: 1.
+Have a first-floor elevation (FFE) at or below the 0-50-year storm surge floodplain, based on hydrologic conditions predicted to occur in 2032 (the beginning of the 50-year period of analysis) 2.
+Structure must be outside of the area of influence of the structural features recommended in the Tentatively Selected Plan (TSP) not be receiving flood risk reduction benefits from the structural features (i.e. outside of the area of influence of the West Slidell, South Slidell Levees, Bayou Patassat clearing and snagging and Mile Branch Channel Improvements).
+3. Must be economically justified meaning that the cost of the flood-proofing measure for the structure must not cost more than the total monetary value of the flood damages anticipated to be avoided over the 50-year period of analysis.
+0-50-Year Floodplain The 0-50-Year Floodplain is defined as having up to a 2 percent chance of being exceeded in any given year.
+Base Flood Defined by the National Flood Insurance Project (NFIP) as the "flood having a 1 percent chance of being exceeded in any given year and is also called the 100-year flood".
 Base Flood Elevation (BFE) The computed elevation to which floodwater is anticipated to rise during the base flood.
-The BFE is shown on community's Flood Insurance Rate Map (FIRM).
-Economically Justified The cost to elevate the structure does not exceed the total monetary cost of the flood damages that are anticipated to be avoided over the 50-year period of analysis (years 2025-2075).
+The base flood elevation (BFE) is shown on community's Flood Insurance Rate Map (FIRM).
+Economically Justified The cost to elevate the structure does not exceed the total monetary cost of the flood damages that are anticipated to be avoided over the 50-year period of analysis (years 2032-2082).
 Eligible structures Structures that are determined by the United States Army Corps of Engineers (USACE) to be eligible for flood proofing after the completion of the investigations and analyses as described herein.
-Flood Proofing As defined by the Federal Emergency Management Agency (FEMA) in 44 CFR, Chapter 1, Part 59, means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+Flood Proofing As defined by the Federal Emergency Management Agency (FEMA) in 44 CFR, Chapter 1, Part 59, means any combination of structural and nonstructural additions, changes, or adjustments to structures that reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents.